edcarp/shell-intermediate-esces/_episodes/02-ssh.md

 ---
 title: "Working Remotely"
-teaching: 10
+teaching: 15
 exercises: 0
 questions:
 - "How do I use '`ssh`' and '`scp`' ?"
 objectives:
 - "Learn what SSH is"
-- "Learn what an SSH key is"
-- "Generate your own SSH key pair"
-- "Learn how to use your SSH key"
 - "Learn how to work remotely using `ssh` and `scp`"
-- "Add your SSH key to an remote server"
 keypoints:
-- "SSH is a secure alternative to username/password authorization"
+- "SSH is a secure means to access a remote Linux computer"
-- "SSH keys are generated in public/private pairs.
-Your public key can be shared with others.
-The private keys stays on your machine only."
 - "The 'ssh' and 'scp' utilities are secure alternatives to logging into, and copying files to/from remote machine"
+- "'ssh' and 'scp' are essential for using remote Linux servers and
 ---
 Let's take a closer look at what happens when we use the shell on a desktop or laptop computer.